Fort Alden |

 (1757), German Flatts Township

-A series of five colonial militia blockhouses in the German Flatts area.
+A series of five colonial militia blockhouses in the German Flatts area, along the Mohawk River and major creeks.
 All were destroyed by the French in November 1757, along with 60 settler homes.

 (Old) Fort Herkimer